open-resources/dash_curriculum/_sources/part4/chapter13.md

 ```
 #### [ADD GIF, THAT SHOWS APP IN ACTION AND COMPARES THE SPEED OF THE TWO SCATTER PLOTS FOR TWO DIFFERENT SLIDER VALUES]

-### 13.4.2 Plotly Resampler
+### 13.3.2 Plotly Resampler

-Even though the ScatterGL outperformes the px scatter plot, it is still rather slow for large data sets and is delayed when interacting with the data plot e.g., zoom in.
-That's where the package `plotly_resampler` comes in very handy.
+Even though the ScatterGL outperforms the px scatter plot, it is still rather slow for large data sets and is delayed when interacting with the data plot e.g., zoom in.
+That's where the `plotly_resampler` package comes in very handy.
 This package speeds up the figure by downsampling (aggregating) the data respective to the view and then plotting the aggregated points.
 When you interact with the plot (panning, zooming, ...), callbacks are used to aggregate data and update the figure.

 ```{admonition}
 See also the [documenatation on Github](https://github.com/predict-idlab/plotly-resampler) for the plotly resampler package.
 ```

-The following App let's you compare the different durations for data loading.
+The following app let's you compare the different durations for data loading when working with the plotly resampler.

 ```
 # Import packages